-English When List of Topics End of term Assessment What can a parent do to support?
-Term 1: Autumn 1 (September - October) Autumn 2 (October-December) Dystopia Animal Farm, George Orwell Literature style essay based on Animal Farm.
+English - D iscriminatio C gooder mandereal · · · · · · · · · · · · · · · · · · When List of Topics End of term Assessment What can a parent do to support?
+Term 1: Autumn 1 (September - October) Autumn 2 (October-December) Dystopia and political hierarchies.
+Animal Farm, George Orwell Also, various other dystopian extracts such as Lord of the Flies and The Hunger Games.
+Analytical piece based on Animal Farm, aspiring to include some information on the context that inspired the novel.
 What are the features of Dystopia?
 What techniques could you use to create an engaging description?
-What do you plan to write about in your assessment?
+What was the Russian Revolution?
 Tell me the plot of Animal Farm.
 What influenced the writer to produce this novel?
 What are the main messages the writer tries to communicate through the novel?
-Term 2: Spring 1 (January - February) Spring 2 (February-April) Noughts and Crosses, Malorie Blackman and Dominic Cooke (play version) A piece of non- fiction writing in which students will be asked to express their viewpoint on a topic.
+Term 2: Spring 1 (January - February) Spring 2 (February-April) Discrimination on the Stage.
+Play extracts linked to discrimination, including Noughts and Crosses, Malorie Blackman, and selected extracts from Othello by Shakespeare.
+A piece of non- fiction writing in which students will be asked to persuade others of their opinion on a topic.
 What has happened in the play so far?
 How is a play different to a novel?
-What issue does this text raise?
+What issues does this text raise?
 What makes a good role model?
-What is the difference between Callum and Sephy?
-Term 3: Summer 1 (April-May) Voices A study of a range of poetry and short stories from voices around the world Comparison of two poems, analysing the effects of language and structural techniques.
+What historical context can you link to this theme of segregation?
+Term 3: Summer 1 (April-May) Voices from around the world.
+A study of a range of poetry and short stories from voices around the world.
 A piece of creative writing based on an image or a prompt.
+Analysis of a poem linked to this theme, focusing on effects of language and structural techniques.
 Tell me about one of the poems you have studied.
 What is the poem about?
 What is the main message of the poem?
 What similarities or differences have you seen between some of the poems you have studied?
-How do you write a comparison?
 Why do poets write about conflict?
 What techniques are used to write descriptively?
 Improve vocabulary by choosing one word for the week and using it confidently and fluently in a sentence.